north3221/transcode-video/README.md

 There is also a decrypt that will take a bluray from optical drive and decrypt it to your chosen location (set in config) This comes with the option to pass the backed-up bluray directly to the transcode script.

-You can also choose to bypass the user check of movie info (so you can overwrite title, year etc), so it can just do the lot in one go.
+You can also choose to bypass the user check of movie info (user check alows you to overwrite title, year etc), so it can just do the lot in one go.
 If doing that I suggest using the MovieDB option and setting a api-key so it tries to get the right title and year.
 Then also set the 'USER_CHECK_CONFIDENCE' so that it will still check with you if it cant find a great match

+If it doesnt match ans askes you, now you can input a new search for moviedb, it will return a list of all found on moviedb and let you selct the correct title

 There are win bat files in the windows folder, so if you set movie db, and no user check you can put a bluray in and just double click:	`run-bluray-decrypt.bat`